flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateStreamingURL
-### Creates a temporary URL to start an AppStream 2.0 streaming session for the specified user.
-A streaming URL enables application streaming to be tested without user setup.
+> Creates a temporary URL to start an AppStream 2.0 streaming session for the specified user.
+A streaming URL enables application streaming to be tested without user setup.<br/>

 #### Input Parameters
 * `Action` - _required_